Eve-positional languages: putting order into B\"uchi automata: Introduction

-This last characterization, however, does not provide a convenient formalism to handle "Eve-positional" language.
+This last characterisation, however, does not provide a convenient formalism to handle "Eve-positional" languages.
 Building on these last two results, we propose such a formalism, exactly capturing "Eve-positional" "$\omega$-regular languages" and that comes with a determinization procedure.